hnoraa/DIFF-Tool/README.md

 * Windows 10
 * Ubuntu 16.04.2 LTS

-## Tasks
+## Tasks (Date Indicates Date Task Came To Mind)
-4/25/2017
+4/27/2017
+* [ ] create "project" to keep file versions contained within
+* [ ] zip archive of project contains all file versions
+* [ ] when reading from zip file, determine latest version to compare with currently selected version
+* [ ] come up with file versioning scheme (i.e. file_v_000_timestamp.txt)
+4/26/2017
+* [ ] create JSON schema files for config and theme
+* [ ] validate against those schemas to ensure app can run correctly 4/25/2017
-* [ ] adjust theme.json structure to be more conducive for translating to css
+* [X] adjust theme.json structure to be more conducive for translating to css
 * [ ] implement saving in config.py (write to json file)
 * [ ] load theme json and create basic css structure
 * [ ] decide layout for html output file